Gxwhipp/Fitnite-Topology-Enumeration/README.md

-In this case, the head computer responsible for distributing the work load is the Intel Core I5 mentioned above, and the remaining six are various 6-8 year old boxes that I could find plus one Raspberry Pi.
+In this case, the head computer responsible for distributing the work load is the Intel Core I5 mentioned above, and the remaining six are various 6-8 year old boxes that I could find plus one Raspberry Pi 3.
 With this setup it required about 3 hours to compute f(10) as opposed to 34 hours for Basic Mode and 9 hours for Partitioned Mode.
+The Raspberry Pi 3 was kind of a nuisance to keep cool and, compared to the others, didn't contribute much to the result.
+All of the nodes ran Linux 16.04 except the Raspberry Pi ran Rasperian.

 The seven nodes in my local area network are about as many as my wife will allow in the basement.
 Seven is also about as many as I care to try to keep configured and up to date etc.